Reyniergc/memory_card/README.md

 - bootstrap.min.css

 A bootstrap modal is used to congratulation the player when all cards match.
-In this model you can find information about the timer and the number of stars used also a botton to close the modal and to restart the game.
+In this model you can find information about the timer and the number of stars used during the game.
+Also two bottons to close the modal and to restart the game.